Where to eat around the National Bank Open tennis tournament

 Le Petit Alep

 Le Petit Alep serves an authentic Syrian cuisine from Aleppo.
 The food is fresh and full of flavour.
 Try the fattoush salad, the spicy kebab terbialy or a delicious mazza spread.
+Le Petit Alep also has one of the best wine list in town.

 Website